cockroachdb/docs/src/current/cockroachcloud/upgrade-to-v21.2.md

 <section class="filter-content" markdown="1" data-scope="multi-node">
 In a multi-node cluster, the upgrade does not interrupt the cluster's overall health and availability.
 One node is stopped and restarted with the new version, then the next, and so on, pausing for a few minutes between each node.
 This "rolling upgrade" takes approximately 4-5 minutes per node and is enabled by CockroachDB's [multi-active availability](https://www.cockroachlabs.com/docs/v21.2/multi-active-availability) design.

 Approximately 72 hours after all nodes are running v21.2, the upgrade will be automatically finalized.
 This enables certain [features and performance improvements introduced in v21.2](#respect-temporary-limitations).
-Finalization also removes the ability to roll back to v21.1, so it's important to monitor your application during this 72-hour window and, if you see unexpected behavior, [roll back the upgrade](#roll-back-the-upgrade) from the {{ site.data.products.db }} Console.
+Finalization also removes the ability to roll back to v21.1, so it's important to monitor your application during this 72-hour window and, if you see unexpected behavior, [roll back the upgrade](#roll-back-the-upgrade) from the CockroachDB {{ site.data.products.cloud }} Console.
 </section>

 <section class="filter-content" markdown="1" data-scope="single-node">
 When you start the upgrade, the cluster will be unavailable for a few minutes while the node is stopped and restarted with v21.2.

 Approximately 72 hours after the node has been restarted, the upgrade will be automatically finalized.
 This enables certain [features and performance improvements introduced in v21.2](#respect-temporary-limitations).
-Finalization also removes the ability to roll back to v21.1, so it's important to monitor your application during this 72-hour window and, if you see unexpected behavior, [roll back the upgrade](#roll-back-the-upgrade) from the {{ site.data.products.db }} Console.
+Finalization also removes the ability to roll back to v21.1, so it's important to monitor your application during this 72-hour window and, if you see unexpected behavior, [roll back the upgrade](#roll-back-the-upgrade) from the CockroachDB {{ site.data.products.cloud }} Console.
 </section>

 ## Step 4.
 Prepare to upgrade